Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 This document guides an administrator through the upgrade to Cray Systems Management `v1.2.1` from `v1.2.0`.
 Earlier version of CSM must first be upgraded to at least `v1.2.0`.
 For information on how to do that, see [Upgrade CSM](../index.md).

+## Bug Fixes

+* Fixes two issues in CFS, restoring the additional inventory field functionality.
+* Fixes an issue restoring console services functionality on "Hill" cabinets.
+* Fixes a few issues in PowerDNS where various records were missing in the AXFR transfer.
+* Fixes a rare issue where the Istio container is not available during the upgrade to CSM 1.3.0.
+* Fixes an issue where a modified NCN image can no longer boot to disk when specified instead of the default PXE boot.
+* Fixes a rare issue where NCNs booted with a modified image containing Slingshot Host Software had NO-CARRIER on all network interfaces.
+* Fixes an issue where CANU generates incorrect VLANs for switch ports connected to UANs over the CHN.

 ## Known Issues

-- `kdump` (kernel dump) may hang and fail on NCNs in CSM 1.2 (HPE Cray EX System Software 22.07 release).
+* `kdump` (kernel dump) may hang and fail on NCNs in CSM 1.2 (HPE Cray EX System Software 22.07 release).
 During the upgrade, a workaround is applied to fix this.
-- The boot order on NCNs may not be correctly set.
+* The boot order on NCNs may not be correctly set.
 Because of a bug, the disk entries may be listed ahead of the PXE entries.
 During the upgrade, a workaround is applied to fix this.

 ## Steps